cacheflowe/haxademic/guides/processing-notes.md

 * Upgrade the Processing video library to this beta version for far better performance and more supported codecs
 	* https://github.com/processing/processing-video/releases/tag/r3-v2.0-beta1
 	* It seems like using `jna.jar` from the current-release video library is helpful for stability...
 * I also heard that uncompressed video could perform better because compressed codec decoding is slow.
-ProRes videos performed terribly, even with several different encoding methods.
+However, ProRes videos performed terribly, even with several different encoding methods.

 #### Add multiple identical webcams on Windows